Lucantrop/spider_devshed/README.md

-Do "scrapy crawl devshed" inside folder where scrapy.cfg resides to run.
+Do "scrapy crawl devshed -o items.json" inside folder where scrapy.cfg resides to run and save results to json file.